Kong/docs.konghq.com/app/getting-started-guide/2.3.x/secure-services.md

 API gateway authentication is an important way to control the data that is allowed to be transmitted using your APIs.
 Basically, it checks that a particular consumer has permission to access the API, using a predefined set of credentials.

-Kong Gateway has a library of plugins that provide simple ways to implement the best known and most widely used [methods of API gateway authentication](/hub/#authentication).
+{{site.base_gateway}} has a library of plugins that provide simple ways to implement the best known and most widely used [methods of API gateway authentication](/hub/#authentication).
 Here are some of the commonly used ones:

 * Basic Authentication
 * Key Authentication